- Save up to £300 on summer holidays in 2022/2023

 - Book holidays online in the TUI Live Happy sale

 - 3333°C max day temperature

 - VHVery High heat & humidity

 Below are average maximum temperatures at popular destinations in Goa in April.
 Select a destination to see more weather parameters.

 Recommended for Goa

-The April weather guide for Goa shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The April weather guide for Goa (Panaji) shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

 How hot is it in Goa in April?